 Oshu kei history

-Oshu and Echigo were two neighboring regions in the North during the Edo period of Japan.
-Oshu kei literally means “Oshu family” and refers to the honkyoku styles of the various Fuke shu temples in that region during the Edo period.
-Myoanji was the name of the Fuke shu temple in Echigo, not to be confused with the temples in Kyoto bearing the same name.
-The Oshu kei repertoire does not exist as a separate school, however, it is incorporated into other schools across Japan.
+Oshu and Echigo were two neighboring provinces in the north of Japan during the Edo period.
+Oshu-kei literally means “Oshu family” and refers to the honkyoku styles of the various Fuke shu temples that were in that region during the Edo period.
+Myoan-ji was the name of the Fuke shu temple in Echigo, however, it had nothin to do with the temple in Kyoto bearing the same name.
+The Oshu-kei and Echigo honkyoku do not exist as separate schools, however, their honkyoku are incorporated into other schools across Japan.

 There are three main pieces played which are Reibo, Sanya, and Tsuru no Sugomori.
-The styles of Oshu kei and Echigo Myoanji are very similar, both being highly ornamented and including an element of improvisation.
+The styles of Oshu-kei and Echigo Myoan-ji are similar, both being highly ornamented and including an element of improvisation.
 The honkyoku from these regions are less fixed than other styles, having been passed down orally without the aid of notation up until recent times.
-It may be for this reason that even though the number of pieces in the repertoire is very small there are extensive variations of each piece.
+It may be for this reason that even though the repertoire is very small there are extensive variations of each piece.